TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Conceptual Design/Conceptual Design.md

 Raspberry Pi Zero 2 W:
 The updated Raspberry Pi Zero 2 W provides an updated performance over the original Zero while maintaining a very similar size and weight profile.
 It features a 1 GHz processor with a 512 MB RAM and built in Wi-Fi and Bluetooth capabilities.
 This provides onboard computations and wireless communication capabilities without external connection.
 The extra processing allows for reading voltage/current sensors and logging GPS data through a ground Wi-Fi station.
 It also has the ability to run lightweight image recognition.
 The former Zero was used in drone flight implementation, the new Zero 2 W has all of the former capabilities with extra additions.
-The connectivity is very important for Real Time Kinematics and live video feed.
+The connectivity is very important for Real Time Kinematics and live video feed [16].

 Specifications: